Schützenpanzer Lang HS.30: Design and doctrine

-The HS.30 was equipped with a small turret housing a Hispano-Suiza HS.820 20-mm autocannon and a 15×15 periscopic sight.
+The HS.30 was equipped with a small turret housing a Hispano-Suiza HS.820 20-mm autocannon and a 15×15 periscopic sight, similar to the turret on the Schützenpanzer Kurz.
 According to German doctrine, the role of the 20-mm autocannon was to engage helicopters, anti-tank weapons, and light armored vehicles, thereby allowing tanks to focus their firepower on other tanks.
 Despite having a turret, the HS.30 was still two feet (0.6 m) lower in height than the M113, making it a smaller target.
 The vehicle carried an onboard supply of 2,000 rounds of 20 mm ammunition.
 The frontal armor provided protection against 20-mm projectiles, which was superior to that of comparable vehicles from other nations.
 However, this additional armor made the HS.30 four tons heavier than the M113, even though it could only carry half as many troops.
 To allow squad members to fire their personal weapons while mounted, roof hatches had to be opened, exposing the soldiers.
 The Germans considered this a significant disadvantage, especially given the expectation that the Soviet Army would use chemical agents in any conflict between NATO and the Warsaw Pact.

 Despite the German army's emphasis on developing a true infantry fighting vehicle rather than just an APC, the Panzergrenadier brigades included an infantry battalion initially transported by trucks and later by M113 APCs.
 This composition likely reflected cost considerations as well as doctrine, which called for one-third of the Panzergrenadiere to be a motorized force.